 We will be using Gradescope to manage assignments and grading this quarter.
 You can find the Gradescope shortcut on the left side of your Canvas menu.
 You must submit a PDF version of your assignment at that link, and NOT under "Assignments" on Canvas.
 We will not consider submissions if they are not on Gradescope.
 In order to include your coding work in the PDF, you can use one of the three options listed below: 1.
-Save your .R file as a PDF and attach it to your homework PDF with the rest of your assignment 2.
+Save your .R file as a PDF and attach it to your homework PDF with the rest of your assignment - 2.
 Take screenshots of your .R file and copy them into your homework PDF with the rest of your assignment.
-Make sure it's legible if you use this option.
-3. If you are so inclined, use R Markdown to knit your code + rest of your assignment together into a PDF.
+Make sure it's legible if you use this option. - 3.
+If you are so inclined, use R Markdown to knit your code + rest of your assignment together into a PDF.
 You must include the outputs of your code, such as any numbers, figures, tables, or graphs, within your homework assignment PDF.
 Any homework assignment without these outputs will receive zero credit on the coding portion.
-2 Re-grading policy:
+Re-grading policy:

-If you wish to submit a regrade request for an assignment, you must complete TWO steps within one week of the released grade.
-Regrade requests submitted later than one week or omitting one of the two steps will not be considered. - 1.
-Submit a request for specific questions through the Gradescope regrade request system - 2.
-Email the administrative TA with the questions you are requesting regrades for, and an explanation of why you believe a regrade is necessary for that question Some guidelines: regrade requests should only be made for idiosyncratic grading errors made by the grader.
-If you have questions about the interpretation of a question or the solution, DO NOT submit a grade request in this case.
-Please bring your questions to office hours or post to the Piazza discussion board, and your instructor can provide guidance on whether you should submit a grade request.
+If you wish to submit a regrade request for an assignment, you must submit a request for a specific question through the Gradescope regrade request system within 4 days of the release of grade release.
+Regrade requests submitted later than 4 days will not be considered.
+Some guidelines: regrade requests should only be made for idiosyncratic grading errors made by the grader.
+If you have questions about the interpretation of a questions or the solution, DO NOT submit a regrade request in this case.
+Please bring your questions to office hours or post on the Piazza discussion board, and your instructor can provide guidance on whether you should submit a regrade request.
+Note that we will dismiss any regrade requests that do not fully adhere to the guidelines above.
+This means that we will dismiss any regrade request that include parts where you simply disagree with whether something deserves to be marked as incorrect.
+In other words, the entirety of the regrade request needs to be about a factual mistake in your grading or it will be dismissed.
 If your regrade request is approved, your grade on Canvas will be changed to reflect the regrade.
 It may take up to a week for your grade change to be available on Canvas.
-Piazza Course Discussion board:
+Ed Discussion Course Discussion board:

-Students should post clarifying questions about the material and homework assignments on the Piazza course discussion board available through Canvas integration.
-More substantial questions should be brought to office hours.
-Stata and R Support:
+Students should post clarifying questions about the material and homework assignments on the Ed Discussion course discussion board available through Canvas integration.
+DO NOT POST YOUR CODE ON Ed Discussion.
+Coding questions should be brought to coding office hours.
+More substantial conceptual questions should be brought to instructor office hours.
+Additional support: